nuuuwan/news_lk3_data/README.md

 *2025-09-03 07:39:00* · [`adaderanalk`](https://www.adaderana.lk/news/112122/death-toll-in-central-expressway-accident-increases-two) · `en`

-Another person who sustained injuries in the accident reported along the Central Expressway has succumbed, police stated.
+Two individuals have died while another person has sustained injuries in an accident involving a lorry carrying flour and a fuel tanker along the Central Expressway in Madurupitiya, last night.

-According to police, the accident occurred at around 11:00 p.m. yesterday (02) due to a collision between a lorry and a fuel tanker.

-◼️
+Police stated both vehicles veered off the expressway and crashed into a nearby paddy field.

+The collision occurred between a bowser traveling from Trincomalee and a lorry carrying wheat flour, also coming from Trincomalee.
+The vehicles had then veered off the expressway and fallen into a paddy field after breaking through the roadside barrier.

+Area residents and police intervened to transport the injured to the hospital.

+The assistant of the bowser died upon admission to the Mirigama Hospital, while the driver of the bowser was initially admitted to the same hospital and transferred to the Wathupitiwala Base Hospital for further treatment.

+The accident occurred around 11:15 p.m. the night before last.

+...

 [Data](articles/1fe5e7a3.json)